- Introduction

 There are a variety of costs and fees involved with a private mortgage.
 In general, the majority of fees are paid from the mortgage proceeds.
 The only fees which are required to be paid out of pocket are the appraisal fee and lender’s administrative fees.

 The bulk of the payment that private lenders receive is in the form of interest payments on each mortgage loan.
-Interest that is usually averaging between 6–10% on some of the higher risk second or third mortgage loans.
+Interest is usually averaging between 6–10% on some of the higher-risk second or third mortgage loans.

-Some private lenders choose to charge their borrowers setup fees, often termed as “Lender Fees” in the mortgage documentation.
+Some private lenders choose to charge their borrowers setup fees, often termed as, “Lender Fees” in the mortgage documentation.
 Setup fees represent a certain percentage of the overall mortgage loan.
-Setup fees can be charged on top of other outlined lending fees and help private lenders cover costs associated with setting up and discharging mortgage loans.
+Private lenders must charge setup fees alongside other lending fees to cover expenses that are associated with initiating and discharging mortgage loans.
 A typical lender fee would be 2% of the mortgage loan.

 Other Fees Include:

-If working with a mortgage broker or agent, you can also expect a “Brokerage fee” roughly equal to the lender’s “Lender Fees”.
-This fee goes to pay the mortgage broker, agent and all administrative staff involved in arranging the mortgage.
-This fee is paid from the mortgage proceeds after the mortgage has been finalized.
+If you work with a mortgage broker or agent, you can also expect a “Brokerage fee” roughly equal to the lender’s “Lender Fees.”
+This fee pays the mortgage broker, agent, and all administrative staff involved in arranging the mortgage.
+It is paid from the mortgage proceeds after the mortgage has been finalized.

-The final value for the property is determined by an appraisal report from a company of the lender’s choosing.
+The final value of the property is determined by an appraisal report from a company of the lender’s choosing.
 The appraisal company is typically required to have AACI and CRA accreditation with the Appraisal Institute of Canada.
-The cost of the report is usually $300–$500 and is due after the appraisal inspection.
+The report usually costs $300–$500 and is due after the appraisal inspection.

 In order to close a mortgage, the borrower’s and lender’s legal teams must work together.
-These legal costs usually range from $1,000–$3,000 depending on the complexity of the mortgage and are paid from mortgage proceeds.
+These legal costs usually range from $1,000 to $3,000, depending on the complexity of the mortgage, and are paid from mortgage proceeds.

 Lending Matrix